SangyunLee1027/Code-for-Towards-Faithful-Explainable-Fact-Checking-via-Multi-Agent-Debate/README.md

 Fact-checking research has extensively explored verification but less so the generation of natural-language explanations, crucial for user trust.
 While Large Language Models (LLMs) excel in text generation, their capability for producing faithful explanations in fact-checking remains underexamined.
 Our study investigates LLMs' ability to generate such explanations, finding that zero-shot prompts often result in unfaithfulness.
 To address these challenges, we propose the Multi-Agent Debate Refinement (MADR) framework, leveraging multiple LLMs as agents with diverse roles in an iterative refining process aimed at enhancing faithfulness in generated explanations.
 MADR ensures that the final explanation undergoes rigorous validation, significantly reducing the likelihood of unfaithful elements and aligning closely with the provided evidence.
 Experimental results demonstrate that MADR significantly improves the faithfulness of LLM-generated explanations to the evidence, advancing the credibility and trustworthiness of these explanations.

 <img src="framework_overview.jpg" alt="Diagram of the MADR Framework" width="400"/>

+## Methodology

+We propose the **Multi-Agent Debate Refinement (MADR)** framework to improve the faithfulness of LLM-generated fact-checking explanations.
+MADR uses multiple LLM agents in a debate-and-refinement process:

+1. **Initial Explanation**: A zero-shot LLM generates an explanation.
+2. **Debaters' Feedback**: Two agents independently detect errors—one using a predefined error typology and the other without it.
+3. **Feedback Refinement**: The agents exchange and refine feedback, identifying overlooked issues.
+4. **Judge Evaluation**: A third agent (Judge) ensures consensus between the debaters.
+5. **Refinement**: A final agent (Refiner) revises the explanation based on the combined feedback.

+MADR enhances explanation accuracy through iterative feedback and refinement with bidirectional thinking process.

 ## Data